Mohanariprasath/feedtrack/README.md

 ##  Why FeedTrack?

-Traditional feedback mechanisms are often slow, manual, and ignore the nuance of student sentiment. **FeedTrack** changes this by leveraging the power of **Google Gemini AI** to provide instant sentiment categorization, anomaly detection, and automated reporting.
+Traditional feedback mechanisms are often slow, manual, and ignore the nuance of student sentiment. **FeedTrack** changes this by leveraging the power of **Groq AI** to provide instant sentiment categorization, anomaly detection, and automated reporting.

 ##  Key Features

-*   ** AI-Driven Sentiment Analysis**: Automatic categorization and sentiment scoring powered by Google Gemini.
+*   ** AI-Driven Sentiment Analysis**: Automatic categorization and sentiment scoring powered by Groq AI.
 *   ** Dual Portal System**: Dedicated, secure portals for Students (to submit feedback) and Staff (to analyze data).
 *   ** Real-Time Analytics Dashboard**: Visualize sentiment trends, category distribution, and department-wise analysis instantly.
 *   ** Smart Alerts**: Automatic notifications for hyper-critical, urgent, or highly negative feedback.